unicode-org/message-format-wg/spec/formatting.md

   may result in a Formatting error if done within a context that

-  1. provides for the variable reference `$user` to resolve to an object `{ name: 'Kat', id: 1234 }`, and
+  1. provides for the variable reference `$user` to resolve to an object `{ name: 'Kat', id: 1234 }`,
+  2. provides for the variable reference `$field` to resolve to a string `'address'`, and
-  2. uses a `:get` formatting function which requires its argument to be an object and an option `field` to be provided with a string value,
+  3. uses a `:get` formatting function which requires its argument to be an object and an option `field` to be provided with a string value,

   ```